The conspiracy theories around Roger Federer's Australian Open win need to stop. Now.

 But is there any truth to the claims?
 Not if you are willing to look beyond Twitter for your information.

 I have rarely, if ever, seen so many twisted facts and false information being presented under the garb of tennis analysis.
-Almost every one of the claims being made have zero basis in reality, and 100% basis in hearsay.
+Almost every single one of the claims being made has zero basis in reality, and 100% basis in hearsay.

 But you don't have to take my word for it; instead, we can look at the issue from a factual and statistical standpoint, and analyze each claim separately.

 Claim #1: Federer always gets night matches, while the others are made to sweat it out in the heat